sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/compsci/rulebook.md

 Students should submit their individual study plan, once prepared, to make sure that the chosen courses form a valid study plan.
-If this is the case, the individual study plan is approved by the Area Educational Board and becomes an integral part of students’ career.
+If this is the case, the individual study plan is approved by the Area Educational Board and becomes an integral part of students' career.
 If this is not the case, students will be asked to modify it.
 The validity and coherence of the curriculum will be assessed according to the similarities with at least one of the four curricula.

-From the day following the Area Educational Board’s approval, students are authorized to register, besides the exams compulsory for all students, those related to optional courses listed in their individual study plan.
+From the day following the Area Educational Board's approval, students are authorized to register, besides the exams compulsory for all students, those related to optional courses listed in their individual study plan.

 ### NG4.3 Changes to Completion Plans and Individual Study Plans